Tribe of Benjamin: Name

-An account in Genesis explains the name of Benjamin as a result of the birth of the tribe's founder, Benjamin.
+An account in Genesis explains the name of Benjamin due to the birth of the tribe's founder, Benjamin.
 According to Genesis, Benjamin was the result of a painful birth in which his mother died, naming him Ben-Oni, "son of my pain," immediately before her death.
 Instead, Jacob, his father, preferred to call him Benjamin, which can be read in Hebrew as meaning, "son of my right [hand]" (Genesis 35:16-18).
-In geographical terms, the term Benjamin can be read as "son of the south" from the perspective of the northern Kingdom of Israel, as the Benjamite territory was at the southern edge of the northern kingdom.
+In geographical terms, Benjamin can be read as "son of the south" from the perspective of the northern Kingdom of Israel, as the Benjamite territory was at the southern edge of the northern kingdom.

 Family tree

 Biblical narrative

-From after the conquest of the promised land by Joshua until the formation of the first Kingdom of Israel, the Tribe of Benjamin was a part of a loose confederation of Israelite tribes.
-No central government existed, and in times of crisis the people were led by ad hoc leaders known as Judges (see the Book of Judges).
+From after the conquest of the Promised Land by Joshua until the formation of the first Kingdom of Israel, the Tribe of Benjamin was a part of a loose confederation of Israelite tribes.
+No central government existed, and in times of crisis the people were led by ad hoc leaders known as Judges (see shophetim and the Book of Judges).

 Battle of Gibeah

-The Book of Judges recounts that the rape of the concubine of a member of the tribe of Levi, by a gang from the tribe of Benjamin resulted in a battle at Gibeah, in which the other tribes of Israel sought vengeance, and after which members of Benjamin were killed, including women and children.
-Almost the entire tribe of Benjamin was wiped out by the other Israelite tribes.
-Six hundred of the men from the tribe of Benjamin survived by hiding in a cave for four months.
+The Book of Judges recounts that the rape of the concubine of a member of the tribe of Levi by a gang from the tribe of Benjamin resulted in a battle at Gibeah, in which the other tribes of Israel sought vengeance, and after which members of Benjamin were killed, including women and children.
+Almost the entire tribe of Benjamin was wiped out by the other Israelites.
+Six hundred men from the tribe of Benjamin survived by hiding in a cave for four months.
 The text refers several times to the Benjaminite warriors as "men of valour" despite their defeat.